Yelinz/switchingsoftware/content/use/f-droid/index.en.md

 replaces: [google-play]
 ---

-**F-Droid** is an [open source][1] alternative app store.
+**F-Droid** is an [open source][floss] alternative app store.
 The store does not track users, and the apps it lists are also all open source, so they are much less likely to invade your privacy.

 Installing F-Droid is slightly complicated, but it only has to be installed once.
 After that, it’s as easy to use as any other app store.